edemagbenyo/recipe-catalogue/README.md

 * You have installed the latest version of `nodejs`
 * You have a `<Windows/Linux/Mac>` machine.

-## Installing weather app
+## Installing Catalogue of recipes

-To install weather app, follow these steps:
+To install catalogue of recipes, follow these steps:

 1. Clone the project
 ```
 git clone git@github.com:edemagbenyo/recipe-catalogue.git
 ```
-## Using weather app

-To use recipes app, follow these steps:
+## Available scripts

+### `npm start`

+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

+### `npm test`

+Launches the test runner in the interactive watch mode.<br />

+### `npm run build`

+Builds the app for production to the `build` folder.<br />
+It correctly bundles React in production mode and optimizes the build for the best performance.

-## Contributing to weather app
+## Contributing to catalogue of receipes
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->
-To contribute to the weather app, follow these steps:
+To contribute to the catalogue of receipes, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b feature/awesome_branch`.